YancyShmancy/map-app/README.md

 # Interactive Map Application

-## An interactive map application built with Mapbox
+## An interactive choropleth map using Javascript

 Goals:
 * Show Map of Atlanta
 * Show Counties in Atlanta/Metro Atlanta
-* Overlay donation data on map
+* Overlay data on map
 * Allow for turning on/off of data overlays
 * Allow for client adding/editing of data